snownontrace/snownontrace.github.io/repp-assisted-plasmid-design.md

   To specify the database (e.g., only use local collection "lab"), use `repp make sequence -i pW256.gb -d lab`.

-  To also specify the primer database, use `repp make sequence -i pW256.gb -d lab -m primer_database.csv`.
+  To also specify the primer database and a fragment database, use `repp make sequence -i pW256.gb -d lab -m primer_database.csv -s frag_database.csv`.
 This result in two csv files: "pW256.output-strategy.csv" and "pW256.output-reagents.csv".
 The "pW256.output-strategy.csv" looks like this:

   | # 2023/04/02 11:37:01 |                  |            |          |      |           |
   | :-------------------- | :--------------- | :--------- | :------- | :--- | :-------- |